Chapter 18.68

 E. Curbs.
 Where curbs are required, said curbs at intersections shall be rounded with curves having a minimum radius of 15 feet for minor streets and 25 feet for collector streets.
 Property lines at street intersections should be rounded with a curve where necessary to fit the curb radius.

 F. Street Names.
 New street names should not duplicate those already existing.
 A street obviously a continuation of another already in existence should bear the same name.
-Before the street is named, the proposed name must be submitted to and approved by the city.
+Before the street is named, the proposed name must be submitted to and approved by the town.

 G. Cul-de-Sacs.
 Cul-de-sacs (dead-end streets) shall be used only where unusual conditions exist which make other designs undesirable.
 Each cul-de-sac shall have a minimum right-of-way width of 50 feet in diameter.
 The minimum length of a cul-de-sac street shall be not less than 400 feet.
 Surface water must drain away from the turnaround, except that where surface water cannot be drained away from the turnaround along the street, due to grade, necessary catch basins and drainage easements shall be provided.